skoestlmeier/qrandom/README.md

   - 'hex16' generates hexadecimal values between 00 and ff (both including).

   The option 'blocksize' is only needed for request type 'hex16' and sets the length of each block which can be a length between 1 and 1,024 (both including).
-  Further information can be obtained by the official QRNG\@ANU JSON API documentation [here](https://qrng.anu.edu.au/API/api-demo.php).
+  Further information can be obtained by the official QRNG\@ANU API documentation [here](https://qrng.anu.edu.au/contact/api-documentation/).

 * **qrandomunif**